OUIsolutions/cxpathjson/conf/README.md

 From the json object, you can get and set values using the path string.

 ### Get
+Every `get` function gets 2 parameters: the json object and the path string.
+The first parameter is the json object and the second parameter is the path string.
+The path string is a list of keys separated by a comma.
+For example, the path string `"['a', 0, 'b']"` will get the value of the key `b` in the json string `{"a": [ {"b": 1} ]}`.

 To get a value from the json object, you can use a range of functions.
 The functions are:
 - `get_int` to get an integer.
 <!-- tests/get/get_int.c -->